-The Flower Power Sowing Bee of bee-friendly seeds in open spaces is ending as are the rains.
-HOWEVER, there are additional seeds available if you have a living-room size area you can irrigate to allow late planting of seed, and promise not to use herbicides pesticides on that plot.
+The Flower Power Sowing Bee of bee-friendly seeds in open spaces will begin again in October 2018.
+There are additional seeds available if you have a living-room size area you can irrigate to allow late planting of seed, and promise not to use herbicides pesticides on that plot.
 Volunteer opportunities for this new kind of planting will also appear on the FlowerPower site.

 Many people expressed an interest in helping with this project.
 Apologies to those who were not contacted as seedable sites were offered and withdrawn.
 Several sites in north county were touched, their stories have yet to be posted.
 The Ashby Community Garden gardeners had to drop everything to ensure the continuance of that garden.
 Community response was amazingly positive and the Gardens will stay!

 To help mitigate the crisis of loss of bees in the County, Alameda County Bee Abundance invites you to a FLOWER POWER SOWING BEE in your own yard. the “winner” is the one who can manage year-round blooms for the bees, all bees to feast on..
 Good luck!